roob1y/Fittrack/BACKLOG.md

 - Play Store release like signed APK, screenshots, privacy policy
 - iOS version via Capacitor
 - Social features.
 Gives ability to connect with other users for motivation, sharing progress and accountability.

+## Onboarding Redesign

+M

+- [ ] **Streamlined onboarding flow** — reduce first-launch setup to 3–4 screens by combining related questions.
+Proposed flow:
+  - Screen 1: Name + units
+  - Screen 2: Goal + experience level
+  - Screen 3: Equipment multi-select
+  - Then straight into the app
+  - Defer permission requests, email opt-in and attribution screens entirely

+- [ ] **Show the program before the user commits** — after equipment selection, show a preview of the actual first workout with real exercises, sets and rest times before entering the main app.

+- [ ] **Permission deferral** — request notification permissions at the moment they become relevant (e.g. first rest timer), not during onboarding.

+---

+## Equipment vs Routine Mismatch

+M

+- [ ] **Exercise swap** — add a Swap option inside `ExerciseDetailSheet` alongside the existing ⓘ button.
+Opens a filtered picker showing same-muscle alternatives limited to the user's declared equipment.
+Requires a substitution map in `program.js` keyed by muscle group and equipment type.

+- [ ] **Routine validation on import** — when a routine is added, flag any exercise requiring equipment not in the user's profile and offer an inline swap at that point rather than mid-workout.